SpeedyWeather/SpeedyWeather.jl/docs/src/initial_conditions.md

 initial conditions as defined by `model.initial_conditions` (that's method 3).
-Regardless of what those are, we can still mutate them before starting a simulation, but if you (re-)initialize the model, the initial conditions will be set back to what's defined in `model.initial_conditions.
+Regardless of what those are, we can still mutate them before starting a simulation, but if you (re-)initialize the model, the initial conditions will be set back to what is defined in `model.initial_conditions`.
 We will illustrate the `set!` function now that conveniently lets you (re)set the current state of the prognostic variables: